 Before colonisation, there were more than 250 distinct languages spoken by Indigenous communities.
-Darug (also spelt Dharug) is one of the dialects (emcompassing smaller language groups) spoken in Sydney, which 23-year-old Joel Davison learnt and taught in the Bayala language classes at Sydney Festival in January 2017.
+Darug (also spelt Dharug) is one of the dialects (encompassing smaller language groups) spoken in Sydney, which 23-year-old Joel Davison teaches in the Bayala language classes at Sydney Festival.

 “Hopefully, over the years, I’ll learn more about my own language,” says Davison, a Gadigal and Dunghutti man who lives in Marrickville.
 Like many people his age, Davison learnt European languages as part of his school education and there have been limited opportunities for him to engage with the language of his people.
 He now knows around 100 words in Darug and educating others in the diversity of culture is part of the reason he wants to continue sharing that knowledge.

 “I’ve seen the value people can get out of learning a language that others classify as dead or dying.
 The Darug language isn’t a dead language: when you learn the language it’s like you carry an ember so that you can light a fire to the kinderling.”
 Davison says the demand for language classes has shown that it’s a positive way to connect with Aboriginal culture in a modern society.
 “For a lot of people, they are missing that connection to the earth, and to history.”

 Learn ten Darug words

 “This is an example of onomatopoeia that really touches people.
 It means ‘heart’ and it sounds touching, but it’s another indicator that Darug is a purposely designed language.
 It makes everyone smile when you say it to them.”